CJepps/Simmer-recipe-sharing/README.md

 #### Typography
 For this project I chose to stick to two fonts to maintain consistency across the website.
 These were provided by Google fonts.

-- Quicksand - For titles and headings
+- Montserrat - For titles and headings
-- Raleway - For all other text.
+- Roboto - For all other text.

 ### Wireframes